xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 Another option, which I chose, is one of the locally based [Python Generators](https://github.com/joshreve/dactyl-keyboard).
 But if you are not familiar with programming, these can be *cumbersome*.
 Back then, I chose the Python-based generator because it offered better edge placement, which looked more visually pleasing.
 Cosmos has improved since then and is probably the better choice now.

 ### Printing
-Since the Dactyl-Manuform is meant to be customized to one’s personal needs, you will need to 3D print the case.
+Since the Dactyl-Manuform is meant to be customized to one’s personal needs, you will need to *3D print* the case.
 It’s best to own a capable 3D printer so you can experiment with different designs.
 I personally use the BambuLab A1 and highly recommend it.
-Alternatively, you can use an online 3D printing service such as [JLC](https://jlc3dp.com/), though I have no personal experience with them.
+Alternatively, you can use an online 3D printing service such as [JLC](https://jlc3dp.com/), though I have no personal experience with their printing service.

 ## Parts You Need